Educating for Justice

 Michael Goldweber, PhD (Math/Computer Science) - Students in Computer Science volunteer their skills to understand the vast opportunities for socially responsible computing in a local elementary school.

 Gail Hurst, PhD (Criminal Justice) - Recognizing that the first step in becoming a good steward of God's creation is preserving nature, the Criminal Justice Club used "Earth Day Groceries Project" to promote social justice by pairing Xavier students with elementary students in Norwood to promote recycling, love of the land and nature, and conversation of energy on Earth Day, April 22, 2011.

 David Burns DBA (Marketing) - MBA students in the Summer 2009 "non-profit marketing series" facilitated literacy in Guatemala.

 Ginger McKenzie, EdD (Montessori Education) - graduate students in Education incorporated a gardening and food component, including the development of a garden, into a summer program in a local elementary school.
 The curriculum extended into the lunch hour with nutritious fruits and vegetables provided.

 Stephen Yandell, PhD (English) - students in English 205 "Mass Consumption" read a number of novels with a focus on consumerism and greed (Death of a Salesman, Arthur Miller, Glengarry Glen Ross, David Mamet, In Cold Blood, Truman Capote, Rhinoceros and Other Plays, Eugene Ionesco, Suddenly Last Summer, Tennessee Williams).
 Moreover, faculty, staff, students and some campus neighbors of United Cerebral Palsy engaged in a campus community art project creating banners of the Gifts of Our Ignatian Heritage.
-A description of the project by the artist can be read here and a video on the making of the banners here.
+Read a description of the project by the artist and watch a video on the making of the banners.